lindst973404/Preparing-Public-Health-Surveillance-data-for-ADaM-submission/README.md

 ## 📜 License

-This project is released under the MIT License.
+This project workflow is released under the MIT License.
 See `LICENSE` for